Shreyansh-awasthi/Decision_tree_classifier-from-scratch/README.md

 ## 💡 Key Concepts Covered

-- What is Gini Impurity and how it measures node purity
+- What is Gini Impurity and how it measures node purity.
-- How recursive binary splitting works
+- How recursive binary splitting works.
-- Why `max_depth` prevents overfitting
+- Why `max_depth` prevents overfitting.
-- Difference between a leaf node and a decision node
+- Difference between a leaf node and a decision node.
-- Why sklearn is faster but both give similar results
+- Why sklearn is faster but both give similar results.

 ---